MDI Boys Dig Too Big of a Hole in 1st Quarter and Fall to Ponies 58-45 [STATS & PHOTOS] - NewsBreak

 The Ellsworth Eagles Girls Basketball Team ran past the Orono Red Riots 80-15 at Katsiaficas Gymnasium in Ellsworth, on Thursday, December 29th.
 Ellsworth led 24-6 at the end of the 1st Quarter and 48-9 at the end of the 1st Half.
 The Eagles were on top 65-15 at the end of the 3rd Quarter.

-2022 Class B State Champs – Ellsworth Eagles Honored Prior to Basketball Game [PHOTOS]

-The 2022 Ellsworth Eagles won the State Class B Championship in epic fashion, coming from behind in all their playoff games.
-On Thursday night, December 29th in front of a packed Katsiaficas Gymnasium crowd, the Cardiac Kids were honored!.
-Athletic Director Josh Frost on the microphone with the Gold Glove...
+The Sumner Boys Basketball Team held off Jonesport-Beals 48-43 on the road on Wednesday, December 28th.
+Sumner led 12-7 but then Jonesport-Beals took a 15-14 lead at the end of the 1st Half.
+The Tigers took the lead back in the 3rd Quarter, leading 27-24.
+Sumner was led by Billy...

-Ellsworth’s Grace Jaffray Chosen Big East Girl’s Basketball Player of the Week
+Jaffray and Ervin Chosen Big East Players of the Week for Week 2

 Congratulations to Ellsworth High School's Grace Jaffray, and Houlton High School's Isaiah Ervin who were chosen Big East Basketball Players of the Week, for Week 2, by the Big East Basketball Coaches.
 Jaffray, a sophomore helped lead Ellsworth to a 2-0 week.
 She finished with 50 points in the 2...